Philadelphia Bulletin: Final months

 The Bulletins internal newsclipping files (approximately 500,000 pieces), card indexes, and photographs (ca. 3 million) are now held in the Temple University Libraries.
 Thousands of Bulletin photographs have been scanned and have been made available by the Temple Libraries for online study.
 A limited sampling of clippings are also available online.

+The Free Library of Philadelphia holds copies of the paper on microfilm.

 Relaunch: The Bulletin

 In 2004 Philadelphia investment banker Thomas G. Rice bought the Bulletin naming rights from the McLean family.
 Rice's new newspaper, which began circulating on November 22, 2004, was known as The Bulletin.

 On June 1, 2009, the paper suspended print publication, but continued publishing stories on its website.
 By early 2011, the website was offline as well.